-The City Manager is the primary head of the UMT, however in his/her absence the EM will serve as chair.
+The City Manager is the primary head of the UMT, however in absence of the City Manager the EM will serve as chair.
 The chair will:

-- C. Periodically call UMT meetings. - D. Set the agenda for discussion and decision making and assure that the meetings are run in a well ordered and expeditious manner. - E. Assure that decisions are made utilizing the best information available and that all members are fully heard.
-If a decision cannot be reached, the City Manager will provide guidance to the lead agency for their operational direction. - F. Membership of the UMT
+- i.
+Periodically call UMT meetings. - ii.
+Set the agenda for discussion and decision making and ensure that meetings are run in a well ordered and expeditious manner. - iii.
+Ensure that decisions are made utilizing the best information available and that all members are fully heard.
+If a decision cannot be reached, the City Manager will provide guidance to the lead agency for their operational direction. - C. Membership of the UMT

 Membership in the UMT is formed based on the nature and scope of the incident.
-The EM (or his designee) in consultation with the City Manager (or his designee) will select personnel from the various departments represented in the EOC based on their role in response operations and familiarity with overall emergency operations.
+The EM (or his designee) in consultation with the City Manager (or designee) will select personnel from the various departments represented in the EOC based on their role in response operations and familiarity with overall emergency operations.
 Typically, this may include senior representatives from:

 - i.
 KCFD

 - ii.
 KCPD

 - iii.
 Health Director

 - iv.
 EMS Medical Director

 - v.
 One or more representatives of the Infrastructure Team

 - vi.
 The EOC PIO

 - vii.
 Others as needed

-- viii.
-Responsibilities of the UMT
+- D. Responsibilities of the UMT

-- ix.
+- i.
 Determines the general need for, the scope (size), and the duration of emergency operations.

-- x.
+- ii.
 Sets overall incident policies and priorities.

-- xi.
-Recommends when the Mayor (816-513-3500) should proclaim a local State of Emergency. - xii.
-Directs the utilization of City resources. - xiii.
-Directs the issuance of public information and warning. - xiv.
+- iii.
+Recommends when the Mayor (816-513-3500) should proclaim a local State of Emergency. - iv.
+Directs the utilization of City resources. - v.
+Directs the issuance of public information and warning. - vi.
 Maintains contact with the Incident Commander and Command Staff.